Inventors and inventions (New Zealand)

 - You can do a general search for 'inventors' or 'inventions', or try a particular name or invention to see what has been written about it.

-- You can also try a search for 'kiwi ingenuity', the phrase often used to describe innovative ideas that come from New Zealand.
+- You can also try a search for kiwi ingenuity, a phrase used to describe innovative ideas that come from New Zealand.

-The New Zealand version of the Geographic magazine has some in-depth articles about particular New Zealand inventors.
+The New Zealand version of the Geographic magazine has in-depth articles about some New Zealand inventors, it also has great photos.

 - Enter the name of the inventor you're looking for.

-- Most articles include lots of pictures and background information.
+- Most articles include lots of pictures, facts and background information.

 Here are a few recommended titles: